rwth-acis/CAE/README.md

 </a>

 ## Usage
-CAE is currently deployed in our server, you can access it with following address:
+CAE is currently deployed in the tech4comp cluster, you can access it with following address:

 https://cae.tech4comp.dbis.rwth-aachen.de

-If you want to create your own CAE setup, please continue to read.
+If you want to run your own CAE instance, please continue to read.
+If you are a developer and want to setup a development instance, please also have a look at the guide in the [wiki](https://github.com/rwth-acis/CAE/wiki/Setting-up-your-own-local-CAE-instance).

 This repository contains Kubernetes configurations to deploy CAE.
 If you want to try it locally, it would be best to setup [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).